Occupational Health Manager Salary

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

 For Occupational Health Managers, experience does not seem to be a major factor in determining pay.
 The average beginner in this position makes around $61K, but folks who have been around for five to 10 years see a markedly higher median salary of $69K.
-Occupational Health Managers see a median salary of $74K after reaching one to two decades on the job.
-Individuals who have achieved more than 20 years of experience don't seem to earn much more than people who have 10 to 20 years under their belts; the more senior group reports an average income of $76K.
+For Occupational Health Managers, 10 to 20 years of experience on the job amounts to an average salary of $73K.
+More than 20 years of experience mean a somewhat bigger median paycheck of $77K, but it's not much more than what less experienced people make.

 Related Job Salaries